Contributors: Brent Osborne, Andrea Pressnell & Rachel Bryars

 Extended reality is the digital simulation of lifelike 3D environments.
 Using a wearable headset and specialized controllers, users can interact with different elements of the virtual world.
 There are several approaches to this type of training that can be developed.
 Applications for extended reality include gaming, e-commerce, augmented reality overlays and interactions (in which the trainee still sees everything around them and keeps spatial awareness), passthrough virtual reality, and immersive training environments.

-Using virtual extended reality technology, organizations can create an active learning environment for their trainees.
+Using extended reality technology, organizations can create an active learning environment for their trainees.
 Users can look, speak, and move around the virtual training area as if they were in a real-life situation, making it easier to practice new skills and prepare for the field.

 Virtual reality (VR) and augmented reality (AR) training is often more effective and more inclusive when compared to in-person training experiences.
-Benefits of extended reality training — that are due to increased ability to get in “reps” in a safe, efficient, inexpensive training environment — may include:
+Benefits of extended reality training — that are due to increased ability to get in “reps” in a safe, efficient, inexpensive training environment — often include:

 - Improved job performance